fram-x/react-native-fluid/README.md

 [X] Fix issue with removing a when interpolation.
 See Styles example and press on/off [ ] Shared transitions
-  [ ] Fix running second shared transition while one is running
+  [ ] Fix running second shared transition while one is running [ ] Fix measure of rotated elements on Web
 [ ] Test examples on Android and fix issues found (list them below)

 ## TODO

+[ ] ConfigStateType should be accepted as state
 [ ] Navigation with new Stack navigator
 [X] Test/implement stagger custom function
 [ ] Create dragging example